COLORADO DENVER AND THE WEST

 As the legal rec industry expanded, there was a labor shortage, making it easy to get hired if you had a badge and were willing to work and learn.
 A few years later, responding to the shortage, the MED relaxed some of the requirements and cut the fee in half, thus expanding the labor pool.

 Fast forward to now, seems we have a local Attorney, Dan Caplis, who wants to see A64 repealed.
 He has a M-F radio program on KHOW AM 630, 4PM to 6 PM.
 I have listened to his opinions about legal weed.
 Made me think about switching stations, but I hung on because I needed to know more about this topic.
 He regards MJ Industry workers as "Dope Dealers."
-Of course, he has a right to his opinion, 1st amendement freedom of speech.

-His legal speciality is car and truck accidents.
+His legal specialty is car and truck accidents.
 He's been doing such cases for around 30 years, building up a substantial war chest to spend on this.
 Mr. Caplis is a top notch lawyer, very serious, talented and persuasive.

-Mr. Caplis talks a lot about some of his crash cases where a person was driving stoned.
+Mr. Caplis talks a lot about some of his car crash cases where a person was driving stoned.
 Some of these accidents are indeed tragic and some fatal.
-Agreed, one should never drive stoned, drunk or otherwise impaired, but that is NO reason to repeal A64.
+Agreed, one should never drive stoned, drunk, distracted by phones, texting or otherwise impaired.

-We already have some very tough laws concerning such dumb behaviour.
-Though rarely mentioned, accidents caused by drunk drivers greatly outnumber accidents caused by stoned drivers.
 Alcohol + THC is way worse than either alone.
+Throw in a phone plus a lead foot and you've got a high probability of an accident.

+We already have some very tough laws concerning such dumb behavior.
+Though rarely mentioned, accidents caused by drunk drivers greatly outnumber accidents caused by stoned drivers, texting, phone use, etc. Should alcohol be illegal again?
+Prohibition was a huge failure because almost 3 of 4 people use alcohol on a regular basis.
+Same result if tried today.

 Even trades people (plumbers, electricians, carpenters, etc.) are issued a temp badge from the employer for the time they are working on the property.
 ID required.
 Employers keep a log book of the temp badges, who, what, when and where.

 Mr. Caplis does not seem to realize the absolute economic disaster should his efforts succeed.
 Will it revert to the old medical system (anyone remember those big red cards?), or become completely illegal again?
 I don't know, but I do know that I love to go into a nice dispo to make my purchases.
-I'm happy to pay the taxes to help keep it legal, happy to pay to keep good folks employed.
+I'm happy to pay the taxes to help keep it legal, happy to pay to help good folks stay employed.

 Just imagine having to do business with the shady neighborhood pharmacist again and be subject to arrest, jail, car asset forfeiture, legal case and possible prison sentence.
 Getting caught will cost you a lot of money.
 Dumb states such as Kansas still do that to those unlucky enough to be pulled over there driving with a Colorado license plate.